MathieuFortune/mathieufortune.github.io/company.md

 and more...

-### Who
+<h3 class="joker-fs"><div class="title-sub--over">Who</div>What sets me apart</h3>

 I thrive working with cross-functional teams where customers and stakeholders buy-in is essential to business success.
 <br/>I can contribute at every stage of your product from concept to launch:

-__Product conception -__ Research, user/stakeholder interviews, brainstorm solutions, roadmapping, I can help you research and identify your customer needs.
+__Product conception -__  Initiating with in-depth research and stakeholder interviews, I distill insights to conceptualize user-centric solutions, and strategically roadmap the product's evolution, ensuring alignment with customer needs and business objectives.

-__Product development -__ Need help during the development phase?
-I can deliver fast results by using Agiles practices.
+__Product development -__ Leveraging front-end development skills and knowledge in Agile methodologies, I streamline the design-to-development transition, ensuring timely iterations and a product that aligns seamlessly with user expectations and technical feasibility.

-__Product launch -__ Working with the marketing, legal, and PR team, I can fluently communicate with different departments to coordinate product launch.
+__Product launch -__ Collaborating closely with sales, marketing, legal, and PR teams, I can bridge communication gaps across departments, ensuring a synchronized and impactful product launch in the market.

-__Product enhancement -__ Sustain, improve your existing product's quality and performances by helping your team develop their skills and build critical functionalities.
+__Product enhancement -__ Continuously analyzing user feedback and market trends, I guide teams in refining and expanding product functionalities, elevating user experience, and driving sustainable growth.

 #### _I'm ready to add value to any team looking for an experienced and polyvalent Senior Product Designer._